Web Development

 • Smaller app ecosystem

-• Fewer themes available
+• Fewer design themes

 • Less intuitive than Shopify